 - Take the new pot and fill it half way with the same growing medium what you used in the first pot,

 - If your autoflower plant grows in plastic container press the sides of the pot so that the soil detaches from the inner pot walls,

-- Turn the pot upside down turning the soil with your palm juggling the pot slowly slide it off the growing medium,
+- Turn the pot upside down holding the soil with your palm, then juggling the pot slowly slide it off the growing medium,

 - Then fill rest of the container with your growing medium and do it by gently pressing the old root mass so all the root are in contact with the new growing medium,

-- After the transplanting heavily water the new pot so every inch of your new growing medium is moist and root can easily penetrate it,
+- After the transplanting heavily water the new pot so every inch of your new growing medium is moist and roots can easily penetrate it,

 - After the water has drained put the plant back in its growing environment and let it rest in the dark period if you have one, and if you don’t just let it grow!